The VANDELS Survey: New constraints on the high-mass X-ray binary populations in normal star-forming galaxies at 3 < z < 5.5: Introduction

-Several studies have found strong correlations between the X-ray emission from high-mass XRBs and the star-formation rate (SFR) of the host galaxy \citep{gri03, ran03, col04, hor05, leh10, leh16, leh19, kou20}.
+Several studies have found strong correlations between the X-ray emission from HMXBs and the star-formation rate (SFR) of the host galaxy \citep{gri03, ran03, col04, hor05, leh10, leh16, leh19, kou20}.
 This correlation is readily understood given the short lifetimes of the high mass stellar companions, typically $\sim 10 \, \mathrm{Myr}$ \citep{ibe95, bod12, ant16}.
 Recent studies have further shown that the normalisation of the $L_X$-SFR relation increases with redshift over $0 < z < 2.5$ \citep{bas13a, leh16, air17, for19} with the most likely explanation for this evolution being an underlying dependence of $L_X$/SFR on metallicity \citep{lin10, fra13a, fra13b, mad17, for20, leh21}.
-Local low metallicity dwarf galaxies appear to host a larger number of high-mass XRBs compared to more metal-rich galaxies in the local Universe \citep{kar11, pre13, dou15, bro16, kov20, for20}, and recent studies at intermediate redshift have confirmed a similar metallicity trend \citep{for19, leh21}.
-Increased X-ray emission in binaries with a metal-deficient main sequence star may arise in part from the greater mass loss and hence, increased accretion onto the compact companion.
+Local low metallicity dwarf galaxies appear to host a larger number of HMXBs compared to more metal-rich galaxies in the local Universe \citep{kar11, pre13, dou15, bro16, kov20, for20}, and recent studies at intermediate redshift have confirmed a similar metallicity trend \citep{for19}.

+As HMXBs are likely driven by wind accretion \citep[see][for example]{kre21}, increased X-ray emission in binaries with a metal-deficient donor star may arise in part from the greater mass loss and hence, increased accretion onto the compact companion.
+Several theoretical studies have also suggested that the formation of more massive accretors, i.e. black holes or neutron stars at lower metallicities \citep{heg03} may also lead to elevated X-ray emission \citep[e.g.][]{lin10}.
+The exact drivers of the metallicity dependence of HMXB emission, however, are still not clear.

-However, most studies exploring the metallicity dependence of the X-ray luminosity of high-mass XRBs have been limited to low redshifts, and studies exploring the redshift evolution of XRB emission at high redshifts have typically relied on photometrically selected samples from deep fields overlapping with X-ray coverage with little to no metallicity information.
-Attempts have been made to model the metallicity dependence of high-mass XRBs and predict their contribution to the cosmic X-ray background at high redshifts \citep[e.g.][]{mad17}, and to quantify the metallicity dependence of the X-ray luminosity functions due to high-mass XRBs \citep[e.g.][]{leh21}.
-A crucial missing link may be provided by a study of both the metallicity dependence and the redshift evolution of the high-mass XRB population at high redshifts using spectroscopic data.
+Most studies exploring the metallicity dependence of the X-ray luminosity of HMXBs have been limited to low redshifts, and studies exploring the redshift evolution of HMXB emission at high redshifts have typically relied on photometrically selected samples from deep fields overlapping with X-ray coverage with little to no metallicity information.
+Attempts have been made to model the metallicity dependence of HMXBs and predict their contribution to the cosmic X-ray background at high redshifts \citep[e.g.][]{mad17}, and to quantify the metallicity dependence of the X-ray luminosity functions due to HMXBs \citep[e.g.][]{leh21}.
+A crucial missing link may be provided by a study of both the metallicity dependence and the redshift evolution of the HMXB population at high redshifts using spectroscopic data.